 - a.
-NSW SES will provide representation to Recovery Committees as required and may have an ongoing role in the Recovery phase. - b.
-NSW SES roles on Recovery Committees may include providing information about any continuing response, guidance on mitigation strategies and general advice and assistance to the committee as a subject matter specialist and or expert. - c.
-NSW SES will provide information to NSW Reconstruction Authority to support applications to Treasury for Natural Disaster Relief and Recovery Arrangements. - d.
-NSW SES, in conjunction with a Recovery Committee, will provide a service to support the information needs of a community immediately following a flood. - e.
-NSW SES and where required supporting agencies will assist with clean-up operations after floods, where possible when resources and personnel permit. - f.
-NSW SES may coordinate immediate relief in collaboration with SEOCON and SERCON.
+The NSW SES will provide representation to Recovery Committees as required and may have an ongoing role in the recovery phase. - b.
+The NSW SES roles on Recovery Committees may include providing information about any continuing response, guidance on mitigation strategies and general advice and assistance to the committee as a subject matter specialist and or expert. - c.
+The NSW SES will provide information to the NSW Reconstruction Authority to support applications to Treasury for Natural Disaster Relief and Recovery Arrangements. - d.
+The NSW SES, in conjunction with a Recovery Committee, will provide a service to support the information needs of a community immediately following a flood. - e.
+The NSW SES, and where required supporting agencies, will assist with cleanup operations after floods, where possible when resources and personnel permit. - f.
+The NSW SES may coordinate immediate relief in collaboration with SEOCON and State Emergency Recovery Controller SERCON.